 Proposed changes to current services (if any): The service has built a new care centre across three floors with serviced apartments included as part of the build.
-Total number of beds verified at this audit included 71-care centre beds (including 40 dual purpose beds and 31 beds for residents with dementia), and 50 serviced apartments ( 36 verified as suitable to provide rest home
+Total number of beds verified at this audit included 89-care centre beds (including 69 dual purpose beds across two floors and a 20-bed special care dementia unit), and 70 serviced apartments (verified as suitable to provide rest home level care).
+Noting the service will only take up to 30 residents in the serviced apartments at any given time.
+James Wattie Retirement Village plans to open the care centre and serviced apartments on 5 June 2024.